 Measuring the Grateful Disposition

-1. Most people report being grateful (an average rating of nearly 6 on a 7 point scale).
+1. Gratefulness Most people report being grateful (an average rating of nearly 6 on a 7 point scale).

 2. Well-Being: Grateful people report higher levels of positive emotions, life satisfaction, vitality, optimism and lower levels of depression and stress.
 The disposition toward gratitude appears to enhance pleasant feelings more than it diminishes unpleasant emotions.
 Grateful people do not deny or ignore the negative aspects of life.

-3. Sociality: People with a strong disposition toward gratitude have a greater capacity to be empathic and to take the perspective of others.
+3. Sociality: People with a strong disposition toward gratitude have a greater capacity to be empathetic and to take the perspective of others.
 They are rated as more generous and more helpful by people in their social networks.

 4. Spirituality: Those who regularly attend religious services and engage in religious activities such as prayer and reading religious material are more likely to be grateful.
 Grateful people are more likely to acknowledge a belief in the interconnectedness of all life and a commitment to and responsibility to others.
 Gratitude does not require religious faith, but faith enhances the ability to be grateful.